Violence erupts during PSG's Champions League victory celebrations in Paris

 Key details reported by multiple sources:

-• About 20,000 people gathered on the Champs-Élysées to celebrate PSG's victory.
+- At least 20,000 people gathered on the Champs-Élysées to celebrate PSG’s victory

-• Two people died and about 200 were injured during PSG's first Champions League victory celebrations in May 2025.
+- Two people died and around 200 were injured during PSG’s 2025 Champions League victory celebrations

 Points of Difference